 A typical Rhône river cruise itinerary

-Setting sail from the delightful city of Lyon, famous for being France’s gastronomic capital – it’s home to 20 Michelin-star restaurants – the best Rhône river cruises head upstream towards Chalon, the gateway to Burgundy.
-It’s not long before you catch a first glimpse of the vine-clad Beaujolais hills and, if you’re lucky, the snow-capped Mont Blanc in the distance.
+Setting sail from the delightful city of Lyon, famous for being France’s gastronomic capital – it’s home to 20 Michelin-star restaurants – the best Rhône river cruises head upstream towards Chalon on the Saône, the gateway to Burgundy.
+It’s not long before you catch a first glimpse of the vine-clad Beaujolais hills.
 With an excursion to Beaune, the region’s wine capital, on the itinerary expect to be intrigued by the walled town’s medieval centre and its ornately tiled Hospices de Beaune.
 A tour around an authentic wine cellar and a much-anticipated tasting are included too.

 Vienne, a Celtic settlement then a Roman stronghold under Julius Caesar, is another cultural stop-off, as is Tournon, an overnight mooring arrived at after negotiating a series of locks on the river Rhône.
 The expanse of water here was notoriously treacherous due to fierce currents, however, rest assured it’s safe today and extremely picturesque.

 Next on the itinerary is perhaps one of France’s most impressive natural landmarks, the Ardèche Gorges.
 Stretching some 24km, sheer limestone cliffs tower almost 305 metres above the river.
 Gaze in wonder at extraordinary rock formations, grottoes and caves.
 The highlight is undoubtedly Pont d’Arc – a huge, photogenic natural stone arch.